Demand estimation without outside good shares: Identification without knowledge of outside-good shares

-This section derives the sharp identified set of the BLP model when the outside-good share $s_{0}$ is unobserved.
-Apart from this, the structure of the model is identical to that described in Section \ref{sec:standard_BLP}, to which we refer the reader for details.
-In particular, we observe an i.i.d.\ sample of markets indexed by $m=1,\dots,M$.
+This section derives the sharp identified set for the BLP model when the outside-good share $s_0$ is unobserved.
+Apart from this, the structure of the model is identical to that described in Section \ref{sec:standard_BLP}.
+In particular, we observe an i.i.d.\ sample of markets indexed by $m=1,\dots, n$.
 Since markets are i.i.d., we suppress the market subscript and conduct the identification analysis using a representative market.